 - Combined: ~45.1%

-MI’s flat 4.25% state — modest by national standards — combined with the auto industry’s traditional multi-year stock vesting cycles makes Detroit/Birmingham-Bloomfield a notably clean cost-seg setup for vesting-year tax planning.
+MI’s flat 4.25% state, modest by national standards, combined with the auto industry’s traditional multi-year stock vesting cycles makes Detroit/Birmingham-Bloomfield a notably clean cost-seg setup for vesting-year tax planning.

-Verify with your CPA — combined-rate math depends on filing status, AGI thresholds for NIIT, and your specific state and local tax jurisdiction.
+Verify with your CPA: combined-rate math depends on filing status, AGI thresholds for NIIT, and your specific state and local tax jurisdiction.

 Why cost seg pays for Detroit investors

 A typical $400K–$900K out-of-state STR reclassifies 24–32% of basis under permanent 100% bonus depreciation.
-At Detroit’s combined bracket (~45.1%), every $1 of accelerated depreciation is worth ~$0.451 in Year-1 cash savings.
+The federal Year-1 benefit (37% + 3.8% NIIT) is worth ~$0.408 in Year-1 cash savings per accelerated dollar; the Michigan share is deferred over MACRS rather than taken in Year 1.

 The Detroit-specific feature: combined federal + state Year-1 deduction landing against the MI bracket plus access to multiple drive-to-or-short-flight feeder STR markets.
 The 100-hour material participation test under Reg. §1.469-1T(e)(3)(ii) is feasible through monthly weekend visits for drive-to options or direct flights to fly-to markets.